aslakhellesoy/yarf/README.md

  * A test node is either a leaf in a tree, or a node containing other nodes.
  */
 type TestNode = {
-  // The unique ID of the test node, typically a UUID.
-This is unique for every test execution and will
+  // The ID of the test node.
+This must be unique within a test execution (message stream).
-  // *not* be the same for a new execution of the same test.
+  // The ID *may* be different for a new execution of the same test.
   id: string,
   // The ID of the parent node.
 This is `undefined` for the root node parentId?: string
   // A string representing the type of the node.
 This is specific to the test automation tool.
   type: string,
   // A reference back to the source code where this node came from.
-The format of this ID is tool-specific,
+The format of
-  // but we recommend a format of ./relative/path/to/file:lineNumber or AST Node ID if the source is an AST with node IDs.
+  // this field is a URI.
+Examples:
+  //   source-reference:file://example.file?line=12&column=13
+  //   source-reference:java:com/example/Example#testMethod()
+  // A separate sub-spec might be needed for these URIs - maybe there is already a spec
+  // or defacto format we can use (like the URLs IDEs print in stack traces).
   sourceRef: string
   // A stable ID that does not change between test execution.
 This field will be empty until we've built a tool
   // that can compute stable IDs for tests even when its name and line number changes from one revision to another. entityId?: string
-  // The name of the test node
+  // The human readable name of the test node.
+For file system nodes this is the file name.
+For classes
+  // it is the class name, for methods it is the method name etc.
   name: string,
   // The timestamp of when this node started executing.
 Only present for leaf nodes.
+  // Formatted as an ISO 8601 string (ideally with millisecond precision)
-  timestamp: Timestamp,
+  timestamp: string,
   // How long it took to execute.
 Only present for leaf nodes. duration?: Duration,
   // The status of the test execution.
-Only present for leaf nodes.
+Must be present for leaf nodes.
+  // The field may be specified by container nodes.
-  // Consumers who need aggregated results for parent nodes should compute this at runtime. result?: Status,
+  // If the field is absent for a container node, consumers should compute this
+  // the aggregated result from child nodes.
+  // TODO: Document the algorithm for computing aggregate results. result?: Status,
   // Attachments collected during test execution
   attachments: Attachment[]